The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 4. Excess Liability

-Excess liability coverage, also called commercial umbrella coverage, adds extended coverage to an existing commercial general liability policy.
-Because coverage limits should be high and coverage gaps few, excess liability policies are almost always included in owner controlled insurance programs.
+Excess liability coverage adds extended limits to an existing commercial general liability policy.
+While similar to commercial umbrella coverage, they differ in that excess insurance strictly follows the underlying policy form, whereas umbrella insurance can offer broader protection and fill gaps not covered by primary policies.
+Because coverage limits should be high and coverage gaps few, these policies are almost always included in owner controlled insurance programs.

 Professional contractors may also carry excess liability insurance already.
 In similar fashion to their CGL policies, contractors may need to modify or eliminate their existing policies.